Niobium alloy: High Temperature Performance

 The creep properties of C103 are well studied.
 This alloy is primarily solid solution (SS) strengthened alloy, with no intentional second phases.
 Strengthening is believed to primarily be contributed by the addition of 10 wt% Hf, due to the +18.58% atomic volume mismatch with Nb.
 Ti is also alloyed into C103 at 3 wt%, but the atomic volume mismatch is too small to contribute to solute drag creep, at only -3% volume difference between Nb.
 While Ti does not contribute to the high temperature strength of C103, it does act as a low temperature (< 500 °C) SS strengthener.
 The small addition of Zr (0.48 atm%), makes it unlikely to contribute to solute drag creep, despite having a high atomic volume mismatch with Nb at +27.11%.
-Based off this information, it can be assumed that the activation energy of diffusion for creep is close to that for the activation energy for diffusion of Hf within Nb.
+Based on this information, it can be assumed that the activation energy of diffusion for creep is close to that for the activation energy for diffusion of Hf within Nb.
 While there is no explicit data for the activation energy, it is estimated to be within 2% of the activation energy for diffusion of Ti (~368 kJ/mol) and Zr (364 kJ/mol) within Nb.